Walking and Balance

 Physical therapy plays a crucial role in helping dizziness and vertigo, by performing several key treatments.
 Physical therapists can help you feel more in control and in some cases can achieve instant results with specialized procedures.
 In other cases, balance and coordination training diminish the symptoms and allow you to move without dizziness or vertigo.

-At Advantage Therapy, our expert physical therapists have years of training in movement and balance analysis.
-We evaluate your leg strength, movement, balance reflexes and much more to determine exactly where your balance problem lies.
+At the Ozzie Smith Centers of Springfield, our expert physical therapists have years of training in movement and balance analysis.
+Our physical therapist evaluate your leg strength, movement, balance reflexes and much more to determine exactly where your balance problem lies.
 We then formulate a complete treatment plan that will improve your balance and train you on what you can do to maintain the improvement.

 Come in today for a free balance and fall prevention screening with one of our physical therapists or contact us at Springfield, Monett & Ozark, MO Centers!